va2b/project/README.md

 # project
-Your site is published at https://va2b.github.io/project/ top here quick preview my project is done.
+Your site is published at https://va2b.github.io/project/ top here for a quick preview my project is done.